JustRoyAhn/JustRoyAhn/README.md

-- Hi there, you just clicked my profile... cool
+- Hi there, this is my school account.
+Go to @GM-Roy to see my real account
-- But Why?
+- Thank you

 <!---
 JustRoyAhn/JustRoyAhn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.